 I thought, if this person can do it, maybe too can I….and so it began.

 I take the book by Frank O’Hara to the top of a park in Praha.
 I find a strange, gigantic metronome keeping time for no one.
-Sitting in the winter chill among colourful graffiti, I read the book in it’s entirety whilst the sun sets on the city below.
+Sitting in the winter chill among colorful graffiti, I read the book in it’s entirety whilst the sun sets on the city below.

 page 1 “I wanted to be sure to reach you, though my ship was on the way it got caught in some moorings.
 I am always tying up and then deciding to depart.”